project-sunbird/sunbird.org-docs/developer-docs/server-configurations/configuring_email_notification.md

 <br>&emsp;b.
 Request for changes - requestForChanges
 <br>&emsp;c.
 Publish - publish

-Default templates are stored in Sunbird middleware(learner service) and configuration for the template are stored as form config.
-The default templates can also be configured during installation using Form APIs

 ## Customizing Email Templates

+Default templates are stored in Sunbird middleware (learner service).
+The templates are configurable and are stored as form config.
+During the installation process, the default templates can be configured using Form APIs.

 ### Adding Email Template to Cassandra DB